MateusMarinheiro/nix-env-tutorial/nix-shell-tutorial/step4/text.md

 Try to use these packages for example by using `python --version`{{exec}} or `node --version`{{exec}}

-This is how it should look now:
+If you updated the versions, the output in the terminal should look like this:

 ![New Version, who dis result](../imgs/flake-updated-step4.png)